Salt Lake City

 A January 2006 executive order requires municipal buildings be built or renovated to LEED-Gold standards.
 In accordance with a January 2013 executive order, all new and majorly renovated municipal government buildings over 10,000 square feet are to be evaluated for the potential to meet net-zero energy emissions standards.
 If feasible and cost-effective, the building will be designed and built to that level of energy efficiency.

-While Salt Lake City has 14 inspectors dedicated to enforcing the latest code, it does not have any full time employees solely dedicated to energy code enforcement.
+We were unable to determine the amount of staff effort dedicated to energy code enforcement.
 The city requires plan reviews and site inspections as a means of compliance verification.
 The city does not offer upfront support for energy code compliance.

 Commercial and multifamily benchmarking